rileypeterson/rileypeterson.github.io/_projects/ml-book/chapter1/notes.md

 * Underfitting

 ## Train/Test Split

-Leave behind some of the training data to test as input into your model.
+* Leave behind some of the training data to test as input into your model.
 This will give you insight into how your model generalizes.
 A common split is 80/20, train/test.
 If you are trying to determine the best hyperparameters it is useful to also make a 3rd partition of the data known as the validation set.
-That way you aren't selecting hyperparameters based on the test set.
+That way you are not selecting hyperparameters based on the test set.